aliftech/FormatFusion-cli/README.md

 ### License:

-FormatFusion-CLI is distributed under the [license name] license.
+FormatFusion-CLI is distributed under the [MIT LICENSE](LICENSE) license.
 See the LICENSE file for details.

 ### Requirements